DanielHolmelund/ml_ops_detect_ai_generated_text/reports/README.md

 ![image](https://github.com/DanielHolmelund/ml_ops_detect_ai_generated_text/assets/114672733/43d1aec0-9f3f-45f7-ab2e-58c8cf92aa7d)

 In this image we have tracked several metrics relating to the training and evaluation of our model.
 This should inform us about any possible problems with the model and whether or not it is learning correctly, in turn informing our decisions on changing hyperparameters if need be.
 In our case, the underlying model and its performance is not of importance as it is the MLOps that is important.
 However, one would hopefully see glaring issues in the picture above (a closer inspection would reveal the kaggle dataset is egregious).
+In general, one would expect a decreasing loss and validation loss, and an increase in accuracy to match.
+It also allows one to ascertain whether or not overfitting or underfitting is present.

 ### Question 15